 There are currently no medications that have FDA approval for the treatment of MCI.

 Some medications have been trialed but have not been shown to prevent the progression of MCI.
-These include medications such as donepezil, galantamine, and rivastigmine (brand names Aricept, Razadyne, and Exelon, respectively).
+These include medications FDA-approved for the treatment of dementia, such as donepezil, galantamine, rivastigmine, and memantine (brand names Aricept, Razadyne, Exelon, and Namenda, respectively).

 One 2012 review published by the respected Cochrane Library concluded that these types of medicines ” should not be recommended for mild cognitive impairment.”